- COLLEGE REQUIREMENTS

-- Business administration majors will complete a 24 hour major and only need to complete 9 upper-level hours.
+- Business administration majors and business and law majors will complete a 24-hour major and only need to complete 9 upper-level hours.

 - Coursework that is part of the Non-business Requirement (NBR) taken at the 300/400 level may be double counted to fulfill this requirement, if it is not being used to double count for the first major.